MrFarland/DM-Operations-Center/Module/03-combat-01-actions-01-use_object.md

 ### Use Object
 [Home](dm-operations-center) > [Combat](combat) > [Actions](actions) > Use Object {.small-text}

-- Interact with an object that requires an action.
+Interact with or use a mundane or magical object that requires an [action](actions) to operate. {.text-center}
-- Use an object beyond what a [free action](free-action) allows.

 > **Sources** <br/>
 > System Reference Document, p.
 94 <br/>